Brondo765/New-Member-Bot/README.md

 ***Note The person adding the bot needs “Manage Server” permissions to do so.***

 ## Developer Enable
-To enable developer mode for your Discord account go to Settings -> Appearance -> Advanced.
+To enable developer mode for your Discord account go to

-*Tick the Developer Mode option.*
+*Settings -> Appearance -> Advanced -> Tick the Developer Mode option.*

 This allows you to copy your Server ID, Role IDs, and Channel IDs for the servers you manage.